mr-pennyworth/alfred-gif/README.md

 - To copy the selected GIF to clipboard:
   - either `⌘↩`
   - or `⌘-click`
+- To copy the URL of selected GIF to clipboard:
+  - either `⌥↩`
+  - or `⌥-click`
 - To drop the GIF into apps that support it:
   - drag from Alfred and drop into that app